Specialist in Lower Limb and Joint Replacement Surgery

 During your first consultation Mr Hayward will examine you and look at any letters or scans you have brought with you.
 He will discuss your condition with you and advise you on the best course of treatment.
 He may require scans or X-rays to help him diagnose any issues, these will be done on the day or arranged for a later date.

-If you require surgery, a date suitable to you will be arranged to have surgery either at Queens Hospital or the Nuffield, Derby.
+If you require surgery, a date suitable to you will be arranged to have surgery either at the Nuffield, Derby or Queens Hospital, Burton.